Privacy Policy

 We will never sell your information without your permission; however, you agree that we may use your information in the following ways:

-• To provide the services offered and operate the Gadget Advisor Platform.
+• To provide the services offered and operate the Belwi Platform.

 • To improve or enhance our users’ experiences.

-• To notify you about updates and additional Gadget Advisor services.
+• To notify you about updates and additional Belwi services.

-• To share with third parties with whom you have requested additional information related to their products and services.
+• To share with third parties with whom you have requested additional information related to your products and services.

 • To process your transactions.